 Is taking mefloquine a precondition for overseas deployment?

 Deployment to any area of operations involves appropriate force health protection, to minimise the chance of injury or illness.
 This will often include particular vaccines or medications.
 Deployment to malarious areas involves ADF members taking anti-malarial medication.
 For some individuals mefloquine will be the most suitable medication.
 However Defence health policy requires ADF members be properly informed of the potential side-effects of mefloquine and the drug may only be prescribed after the member has consented.

 How commonly is mefloquine used in Australia and around the world?

-Mefloquine is one of three anti-malarial medications approved by the TGA for travel to malarious areas in our region.
+Mefloquine is one of four anti-malarial medications approved by the TGA for travel to malarious areas in our region.
 It is used around the world for both prevention and treatment of malaria and is included in anti-malarial guidelines published by:

 The World Health Organization International Travel and Health

 The US Centers for Disease Control and Prevention